CircuitCim Framework

 Framework

-To code SPICE, the main challenges are: how do you keep the component information, and how do you tell which value goes where
+To code SPICE, there are two main issues: how to keep the component information, and how to track their connectivity

 Here we define the data structure to store the general resistor info